 Probiotics: Probiotics are live “good” bacteria a that keep your digestive system balanced.
 There are probiotic-rich foods, from cultured veggies, like sauerkraut or kimchi, to fermented drinks like kefir and kombucha.
 Try adding yogurt to your daily food.
 Live yoghurt is an excellent source of bacteria, yogurt is easily available and very versatile.
 Try eating fresh yogurt, the packaged ones may have high sugar content.

-Almonds: have good probiotic properties, they are high in fibre, full of fatty acids and polyphenols.
+Almonds: have good probiotic properties, they are high in fiber, full of fatty acids and polyphenols.

 Sourdough: They are so much in fashion these days but they are in fact great for our gut health.
 Made by fermenting the dough naturally, these are easy to digest than the regular bread where we use dry yeast.

 Banana: Cheapest source of good bacterial.
 This humble fruit has so many good properties.
-Bananas are full of the kind of fibre that good bacteria enjoy.
+Bananas are full of the kind of fiber that good bacteria enjoy.
 They also contain healthy minerals.

-Plant based food: Also add a wide range and variety of plant based food to your daily diet.
-A healthy gut has a wide variety of microbes, each of which prefers different foods so restricting out food intake to only a few food items is not a good idea.
+Plant-based food: Also add a wide range and variety of plant-based food to your daily diet.
+A healthy gut has a wide variety of microbes, each of which prefers different foods so restricting our food intake to only a few food items is not a good idea.

-You can also ready about the glutenfree snacks that are great for your health here.
+You can also read about the gluten-free snacks that are great for your health here.